 About FoodMASTER Curriculum

-FoodMASTER Science and Mathematic curriculum is available for elementary grades three through five, middle school grades six through eight, and higher education including high school and adult learners.
+FoodMASTER Science and Mathematic curriculum is available for elementary grades three through five, middle school grades six through eight, high school, and higher education including high school and adult learners.
 The curriculum format and activities are tailored for each age group to address science and mathematics learning standards and include proficiency questions.

 The curricular material was developed based on educators needs, evaluated through a pilot program and thoroughly reviewed by an advisory panel.
 Activities require affordable food, supplies, and equipment, and have been tested and revised based on feedback from teachers in our pilot programs.
 The curriculum also reinforces healthy food selection, encourages reading comprehension, and includes take home activities for children and families to complete together.